Wedding Planning Timeline Checklist: Month-by-Month Guide

 Final 2 Weeks: Last Details

-You're in the final countdown.
+You are in the final countdown.
 Keep it simple and focused.

 Confirm Final Headcount